aduth/resolve-entry-modules-webpack-plugin/README.md

 # Resolve Entry Modules Webpack Plugin

 Webpack plugin for considering each entry's enclosing directory as a resolve root for all imports within occurring in the dependency tree of that entry.
-It is effectively the same as defeining a `resolve.modules` for each directory of your `entry` while ensuring that distinct entries cannot import from the others.
+It is effectively the same as defining a `resolve.modules` for each directory of your `entry` while ensuring that distinct entries cannot import from the others.

 ## Usage